asvcode/not-so-random-forest/README.md

 A different approach that's giving promising results is the [One-vs-Rest](https://en.wikipedia.org/wiki/Multiclass_classification) strategy.
 This method entails training a single classifier per species, with the images of that species as positive examples and all other images as negative.
 At inference time, all 18 classifiers are applied to the unseen image and the species corresponding to the classifier that gives the highest probability is output as the prediction.
 This approach yielded validation accuracies as high as 90%.

 A drawback of the One-vs-Rest approach is that it takes a longer time for inference than a single model.
-This can be mitigated by replacing InceptionV3 with a simpler model as the backbone.
-This may be done by including a simpler model of choice under `custom_nn()` in `./models/species_classifier_cnn.py` and calling it from the command line using the `Custom` argument:
+This can be mitigated by replacing the default deep models with a simpler model as the backbone.
+This may be done by including a simpler model of choice under `custom_nn()` in `./models/species_classifier_cnn.py`.

- `python species_classifier_cnn.py --dir <path_to_image_folder> --classifier Custom`

- ## Inference

- Inference maybe run on desired images using inference.py in the [models](models) folder:

- `python inference.py --dir <path_to_image_folder> --detector <path_to_classifier_model> --classifier <path_to_detector_model>`

- Inference results are pickled and saved in the same directory as images.
-Sample results are visualized [here](models/visualize_results.ipynb).